Dow Industrials Make Run at 22000

-The Dow Jones Industrial Average climbed toward a fresh record Tuesday, lifted by gains in bank stocks.
+The Dow Jones Industrial Average on Tuesday climbed within striking distance of 22000.

 Continue Reading Below

+The blue-chip index rose as high as 21991, and was recently up 91 points, or 0.4%, at 21982.
+That advance put the index on track for a sixth straight session of gains and another closing high.

+Meanwhile, the S&P 500 rose 0.2%, and the Nasdaq Composite added 0.1%.
+Both were on track to end three-session losing streaks.

-U.S. stocks have climbed to fresh highs this year, buoyed by strong corporate earnings and signs of resurgent global growth.
-With more than half of S&P 500 companies having reported results for the second quarter, firms are on track to post their best sales growth in years.
+U.S. stocks have posted records this year, buoyed by strong corporate earnings and signs of resurgent global growth.
+With more than half of S&P 500 companies having reported results for the second quarter, firms were on track to post their best sales growth in years.

 "Equities are in an earnings-driven market, surprising to the upside," said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.